Is topological optimisation really optimal?

-- A comparison of additive manufacturing design solutions including FEA analysis.
+- A comparison of AM design solutions including finite element analysis (FEA)

 Marc Saunders has over 25 years' experience in high tech manufacturing.
 In previous positions at Renishaw, he played a key role in developing the company award-winning RAMTIC automated machining platform, and has also delivered turnkey metrology solutions to customers in the aerospace sector.